 - Older devices will always have lower performance, and have a greater risk of overheating.
 We strongly recommend using the most recent versions of these devices, as described in the System Requirements article on this DroneSense Support site.

-- Silver iPads may be less likely to absorb heat in sunny environments.
+- iPads with a white border may be less likely to absorb heat in sunny environments.

-- Keep your iPad fully charged.
+- Keep your device fully charged.
 Batteries tend to heat up more as they deplete.

 Device Settings and Software